Nickelodeon's Biggest Scandals Ever

 Nickelodeon promptly issued an apology (via The Hollywood Reporter): "Nickelodeon does not support or condone the use of graphic or vulgar language on any of our platforms ...
 It was our mistake to link from our 'Teenage Mutant Ninja Turtles' twitter feed to Jason's personal twitter account, and we quickly corrected our error.
 We also insisted Jason use better judgment and discretion in public communications while affiliated with our brand."

-Nickelodeon quietly replace Biggs with actor Seth Green for Season 4 of the series in 2014, making no public comment about the reason for his ouster.
+Nickelodeon quietly replaced Biggs with actor Seth Green for Season 4 of the series in 2014, making no public comment about the reason for his ousting.
 In a 2018 appearance on Dax Shepard's "Armchair Expert" podcast, however, Biggs admitted the tweets resulted in Nickelodeon firing him.
 He said that despite warnings from the network, he "doubled down" and continued with more vulgar tweets, resulting in the network continuing to receive backlash for employing him.
 The "American Pie" star explained he was struggling with addiction at the time, and that the whole episode "traumatized" him and served as a "huge wake-up call."

 Caitlin Sanchez's lengthy legal battle with Nickelodeon

 According to The Hollywood Reporter, Sanchez's attorney also "threatened to expose humiliating secrets about Nickelodeon" if it failed to settle the lawsuit appropriately.
 The issues were "settled on confidential terms" at the time but two years later, Sanchez and her family attempted to revoke the apparent settlement, which included a $500,000 payment and future royalties on merchandise, due to alleged lawyer "fraud."
+Unfortunately for Sanchez, the court denied the appeal.

 Amanda Bynes' tough transition

-Though Emma Roberts was born into a famous family (Eric Roberts is her father and Julia Roberts is her aunt), she rose to fame in her own right in 2004 as a teen playing Addie Singer on Nickelodeon's "Unfabulous."
+Though Emma Roberts was born into a famous family — Eric Roberts is her father and Julia Roberts is her aunt– she rose to fame in her own right in 2004 as a teen playing Addie Singer on Nickelodeon's "Unfabulous."
 Roberts was able to quickly shed her Nickelodeon teen-star image with films like "Adult World," where she met her then-boyfriend Evan Peters on set.

-But their relationship hit some trouble in 2013 when she was arrested in Montreal for domestic violence after she allegedly hit Peters.
+But Roberts and Peters's relationship hit some trouble in 2013 when she was arrested in Montreal for domestic violence after she allegedly hit Peters.
 TMZ reported that "someone called police to report a fight in Evan and Emma's hotel room" and "when cops arrived ... they observed Evan with a bloody nose."
 Though Roberts was arrested, Peters chose not to press charges.
+Their relationship survived the fiasco, and they even got engaged that same year.
+After years of an on-again off-again relationship, they did eventually break up for good in 2019.

 Another former Nickelodeon star arrested

 In "Zoey 101," Nickelodeon's series about tweens and teens at a boarding school in California, Matthew Underwood portrayed Logan Reese, a bratty classmate of the main character, Zoey, played by Jamie Lynn Spears.

-Underwood managed to mostly stay out of the limelight as a teen, but in 2012, the former Nickelodeon star made headlines after he was arrested on misdemeanor charges of "suspicion of cannabis and paraphernalia possession and contributing to the delinquency of a minor" in Florida (via E!).
+Underwood managed to mostly stay out of the limelight as a teen, but in 2012, the former Nickelodeon star made headlines after he was arrested on misdemeanor charges (via E!) of "suspicion of cannabis and paraphernalia possession and contributing to the delinquency of a minor" in Florida.

 According to the report, Underwood, who was 22 at the time, was found in the bedroom of his home with a 17-year-old girl after police entered with a "narcotics search warrant."
 The officers found he possessed marijuana, and claimed that the girl admitted that Underwood "[gave] her marijuana" hence the "contributing to the delinquency of a minor" charge.

 Underwood, however, later disputed that claim by police, telling TC Palm that the girl, who he identified as his girlfriend "definitely doesn't smoke marijuana in my home."
 He also asserted that the police only targeted him because he was on the cusp of opening his local hookah lounge, and his high-profile arrest would put the kibosh on the business, which he claimed encountered lots of local government opposition.
-A Port St. Lucie police spokesman denied the assertion.
+A Port St. Lucie police spokesman denied that assertion.
+But it's not all bad headlines for the former Nick star; In 2017, he garnered attention after he heroically saved a baby from a car crash.

 The Last Airbender casting controversy

 When Nickelodeon's hit animated show, "Avatar: The Last Airbender" was adapted into a live-action film in 2010, produced by Nickelodeon Movies and directed by M. Night Shyamalan, many fans had a problem with the casting.
-The Asian-inspired characters were cast with mostly white actors, which spurned fan protests and accusations of "whitewashing" the story.
+The Asian-inspired characters were cast with mostly white actors, which spurned fan protests and accusations of whitewashing the story.

 Guy Aoki, the leader of the Media Action Network for Asian Americans, told CBC, "It speaks volumes when the initial casting decision was to cast four white leads ...
 For them to be comfortable with that ... it's embarrassing, it says a lot about their attitudes."
 The same outlet quoted the parent of an 8-year-old Asian child who said that the Nickelodeon and Paramount filmmakers "seem to have no clue that there's this huge fan base of young Asian-Americans who were delighted to see themselves on screen" in the original show, and who would have also enjoyed having the same experience with a film that "could have really been groundbreaking."

+Though the movie became the third highest grossing Nickelodeon film ever, it was met with unfavorable reviews and has an unimpressive 5% score on Rotten Tomatoes.
 Shyamalan dismissed the criticism, UGO's Jordan Hoffman, "It is the most culturally diverse tent-pole movie ever made.
 And I'm proud of it."
 The creators of yet another "Airbender" adaptation, this time for Netflix, seemed to disagree, telling IndieWire in 2018, "We can't wait to realize Aang's world as cinematically as we always imagined it to be, and with a culturally appropriate, non-whitewashed cast."

 Did this Nickelodeon classic go too far?